AlessandroGia/CloudFlareDDNS-updater/README.md

 # CloudflareDDNS-updater

-CloudflareDDNS-updater is a Python script that automatically updates a DNS record on Cloudflare with the current public IP address.
-This is useful for Dynamic DNS (DDNS) configurations where the IP address changes frequently, allowing you to keep the DNS record up-to-date without manual intervention.
+CloudflareDDNS-updater is a Python script that automatically updates DNS records on Cloudflare with the current public IP address.
+This is useful for Dynamic DNS (DDNS) configurations where the IP address changes frequently, allowing you to keep DNS records up-to-date without manual intervention.

 ## Features
-- Automatically updates a DNS record on Cloudflare with the current public IP address.
+- Automatically updates DNS records on Cloudflare with the current public IP address.
 - Detailed logging with daily log rotation.
 - Configurable via environment variables.